United House OKs $13.6B for Ukraine in huge spending bill

 Helping propel the bill to approval were thousands of hometown projects for both parties’ lawmakers.
 In the House alone, there were 2,021 such projects for Democrats worth $2.5 billion, and 706 worth $1.7 billion for Republicans, according to figures from that chamber.
 Totals for Senate projects were not immediately available.

-As a backstop against delays in the Senate, the House by voice vote passed a bill keeping government agencies afloat through Tuesday.
-Agencies would have to start shutting down on Saturday if the Senate doesn’t complete the $1.5 trillion package.
+As a backstop against delays, the House by voice vote passed a bill keeping government agencies afloat through Tuesday.
+Agencies would have to start shutting down Saturday if the Senate doesn’t complete the $1.5 trillion package.